bbauska/meta-react-basics/README.md

 <h3>The third argument (...children)</h3>

-This is the inner content that will go inside the wrapping element.
+<p>This is the inner content that will go inside the wrapping element.
-It's what makes it possible to nest elements inside other elements, mimicking the way that HTML works.
+It's what makes it possible to nest elements inside other elements, mimicking the way that HTML works.</p>

-In this section (20) you've learned how to use a transpiler to break JSX code to plain JavaScript, making its purpose more understandable.
+<p>In this section (20) you've learned how to use a transpiler to break JSX code
+to plain JavaScript, making its purpose more understandable.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 21 of module 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>21.
 Using props in components</h2>